Using the Mental Health Rating Scales App

 The password allows you to dismiss the Security Screen to enable access to all or part of the app when one or both of the security modes are turned on.
 You must verify your new password by retyping it in the Verify Password field before you can leave the security settings screen.

 The security question provides an alternate way to dismiss the Security Screen in case you forget the password.
 Choose one (and only one) of the three questions to select it, and enter its answer.
 You can change which security question you want to use at any time.
 If you want to turn off this feature once set, just tap on the selected question.Return to Table of Contents Return to Table of Contents

-Test results can be either emailed or printed to an AirPrint compatible printer on the local area network.
-The Summary and BMI views both contain two icons, one for emailing and one for printing.
+Test results can be emailed, messaged, or printed to an AirPrint compatible printer on the local area network.
+The Summary and BMI screens both contain three icons, one for emailing, one for messaging, and one for printing.
 The clock test scoring view contains a system action button on the lower left that shows a menu of options when tapped.
-(Swipe up with two fingers on the clock test view to bring up the scoring view.)
+(Swipe up with two fingers on the clock test view while Client Mode is Off to bring up the scoring view.)

-Tap on the Email icon (or choose 'Email PDF' from the action button's menu for the clock test) to construct an email message ready to send with the summary of the test.
+Tap on the Email icon (or choose 'Email PDF' from the action button's menu on the scoring view for the clock test) to construct an email message ready to send with the summary of the test.
+A clock test result is sent as a PDF attachment to the email.
 The email's "Subject" line contains the name of the test plus the ID chosen or supplied for the (human) Subject.
 The email's "To:" field is automatically set up to send to the Email Address specified in the Contact Information screen under Settings (if specified), but you can add to or change this before sending.